SebbiBock/ba-visual-question-answering/experiment/README.md

 8) Start the experiment.

 #### Calibration:
 1) The calibration view will open itself once the experiment runs.
+I have to press c.
-2) Tell the participant what the calibration will look like: First, look at the center dot, once you're ready, press space.
+2) Tell the participant what the calibration will look like: First, look at the center dot, once they're ready, I press space.
 Points will appear in the corners of the screen, your task is to fixate on these points to the best of your ability.
+Once they're done, I need to press Enter.
-3) Validation: Same thing.
+3) Validation: Press v, then it's the same thing.
+Once done, I press Enter.
 4) If the results are not good, simply re-do the calibration.
 The average validation error should be <= 0.6, the max validation error should be < 1.
-5) Noise correction: Simply focus on the stimulus.
+5) Noise correction: I press q, and then space.
+Simply focus on the stimulus.
 6) Done.
 Now, the experiment can start.

 #### Further stuff: